-- Permission to use any photos or video recordings should be sought in line with the school's digital and video images policy.
+- Permission to use any photos or video recordings should be sought in line with the school's GDPR and data processing, digital and video images polies.
 Prior to posting photos of pupils, staff should check the parental consented in the class register.
-If anyone asks not to be filmed or photographed then their wishes should be respected. - Under no circumstances should staff share or upload student pictures online other than via school owned social media accounts - Staff should exercise their professional judgement about whether an image is appropriate to share on school social media accounts.
+If anyone asks not to be filmed or photographed then their wishes should be respected. - Under no circumstances should staff share or upload student pictures online other than via school owned social media accounts-personal phones are not to be used unless there are exceptional circumstances and it is authorised by the Executive Principal or Head of School. - Staff should exercise their professional judgement about whether an image is appropriate to share on school social media accounts.
 Students should be appropriately dressed, not be subject to ridicule and must not be on any school list of children whose images must not be published. - If a member of staff inadvertently takes a compromising picture which could be misconstrued or misused, they must delete it immediately.